deckhouse/secrets-store-integration/docs/USAGE.md

 {{< /alert >}}

 > This guide will cover two ways to do this:
->   * using the d8 multitool with integrated stronghold cli ([Download the d8 multitool](#download-the-d8-multitool-for-stronghold-commands));
+>   * using the d8 multitool with integrated Stronghold CLI [[Download the d8 multitool](#download-the-d8-multitool-for-stronghold-commands)]
->   * using curl to make direct requests to the secrets store API.
+>   * using curl to make direct requests to the secrets store API

 Before proceeding with the secret injection instructions in the examples below, do the following: